kamalrossi/simplyjob/README.md

-#rossikamal@gmail.com

-kamalrossi.github.io/profile
+rossikamal@gmail.com        kamalrossi.github.io/profile

 #chainlit #nogpt #talk with pdf

-how to run the app
+(how to run the app)
+in terminal:
 chainlit run app.py